 In the morning we will travel to Kawachi Fuji Gardens in Kitakyushu, where you will find the pastel-colored fairytale tunnel.
 The gardens are home to about 150 Wisteria flowering plants spanning 20 different species.
 There are huge wisteria trellises at the end of the tunnels and you can see wisteria trees which are more than 100 years old.
 Once you step into the wisteria tunnel, you will be overwhelmed by the fresh scent and the beautiful scenery of numerous clusters of flowers lying on top of one another.
 Next is a visit to Akiyoshido Cave, where you can enjoy a variety of fantastic sights, like the Ao-Tenjo (blue ceiling) and a rock formation called the Hyakumai-Zara (one-hundred plates) which is famous throughout the world as travertine terraces.
 Then we will head to Iwaguni to view the Kintai-kyo Bridge, one of Iwakuni's most recognized and admired landmarks.
 The bridge, with its five bold arches supported by stone pillars, is completely made of wood without the use of a single nail, and spans the Nishiki River.
 In the afternoon, we will continue our journey to Hiroshima.

 Today we will visit the Peace Memorial Park and Atomic Bomb Museum.
 After lunch, we will take a short ferry ride to the island of Miyajima, considered sacred by many.
 At high tide, the famed vermilion torii gate of the Itsukushima Shrine looks like it's floating in the middle of the sea.
 The shrine complex is listed as a UNESCO World Heritage Site and Miyajima has been selected as one of Japan's three most scenic places (nihon sankei).
 In the afternoon, we will drive through the Shimanamikaido to Shikoku Island.
 The Shimanamikaido is a 60 kilometer long toll road that connects Japan's main island of Honshu to the island of Shikoku, passing over six small islands in the Seto Inland Sea.
 It is also known as the Nishiseto Expressway.
-We will stop by Kirosan Observatory where you can take in views of the Kurushima Kaikyo Bridges standing among hundreds of islands beautifully scattered over the Seto Inland Sea.
-The modern observation deck was cleverly designed and built halfway into the ground of the hillside so as not to spoil the natural surroundings.

 This morning we will proceed to Takamatsu with a visit to the Shikoku Mura Village.
 Shikoku Mura (Shikoku Village) is an open air museum situated at the base of Yashima.
 This pleasant hillside park preserves and exhibits traditional buildings and structures that have been relocated here from all over Shikoku Island.
 Then visit Ritsurin Park, a masterpiece of Japanese landscape 100 years in the making.
 This sprawling park features beautiful ponds and pavilions, with Mt.
 Shiun as the perfect backdrop.
 In the evening, we will drive through the Seto- ohashi Bridge back to Honshu Island.
 Seto-ohashi Bridge is a collective term for the six bridges that connects Japan's main island of Shikoku to the island of Honshu, passing over five small islands in the Seto Inland Sea.
 These beautiful bridges took 40 years and a tremendous amount of money to build.
 They are the essence of all available bridge-building technologies.
 Tonight, we will stay in a spa hotel in Kurashiki Yuga Onsen, where you can soak in the therapeutic waters of a spa bath and feast on a traditional Japanese Kaiseki banquet dinner.